 It is important to train the core in integration, not isolated movements such as a crunch that has zero carryover to surfing.
 Medicine balls, cables, exercise bands, and stability balls are excellent tools for high quality core surf training.

 Supine Lateral Ball Rolls

 Paddling can be one of the most exhausting aspects of surfing.
-Strong shoulders, a durable upper back, and a powerful core are essential to strong paddling.
+Strong shoulders, a durable upper back, and a powerful core are key to strong paddling.

 Some extra training for the shoulder and upper back complex can help you build a stronger, durable, and pain-free upper body.

-Some extra training focus on the shoulder girdle and the often injured rotator cuff is generally a good idea for surfers.
+Aditional work focus on the shoulder girdle and the often injured rotator cuff is also a good idea for surfers.
 Try these regular exercises:

 Dumbbell Bent Rows

 One of the best methods is interval training.
-Since surfing requires bouts of explosive energy output, combined with long duration lower energy output such as casual paddling, it's important to train both attributes.
+Since surfing requires bouts of explosive energy output, combined with long duration lower energy output such as casual paddling, it's important to work both attributes.